gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 #### Packer AMI Builder

-The Packer AMI Builder task definition allows CI jobs to build AMIs using Hashicorp's Packer tool.
+The Packer AMI Builder task definition allows CI jobs to build AMIs using HashiCorp Packer.
 This task runs in a [docker image](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner/docker/deploy-runner) we provide.

-#### Terraform Planner/Applier
+#### Terraform Planner and Applier

 The Terraform Planner task definition and Terraform Applier task definition are very similar.
 They allow CI jobs to plan and apply terraform and terragrunt code.
 These tasks run in the same [docker image](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner/docker/deploy-runner)